-They probably ate bark and plants from trees as well.
-Platybelodons would have been able to grasp the trunk of a tree in their tusks and either shake it or strip it to remove their food.
-Flat teeth could grind up the plants as they ate.
+They probably ate bark from trees as well.
+Platybelodons would have been able to grasp the trunk of a tree and either shake it or strip it to remove the bark.
+Flat teeth in the back of the mouth could grind up the plants as they ate.

 Based on discoveries of fossils, the Platybelodon lived during the Miocene Epoch.
-This time in prehistoric history lasted from 23 to 5.3 million years ago, during the Neogene Period.
-This was well after the dinosaurs went extinct following an asteroid hitting the earth 66 million years ago.
+This history period lasted from 23.7 to 5.3 million years ago, but the Proboscidea order didn’t show up until about 15 million years ago.
+This was well after the dinosaurs went extinct following an asteroid hitting the earth and obliterating many of its inhabitants 66 million years ago.

 Threats and Predators

 Injury and illness were always threats to ancient animals.
-The Platybelodon’s tusks would have caused damage to each other if they fought over food or mates.
+The Platybelodon’s tusks would have caused damage if it fought over food or mates.
 These injuries could easily prove life-threatening as they weakened the animals and made them easier prey for hungry carnivores.

 Scientists do not know how many young an adult female Platybelodon had at one time.
 Because these animals were mammals, however, they do know that they gave birth to live young.
-These babies were the most vulnerable of the Platybelodon.
+These babies were the most vulnerable members of the Platybelodon genus.
 Modern elephants live in herds to protect their young.
-It is possible that this behavior also existed in their ancestors, the Platybelodon.
+It is possible that this behavior also existed in their relatives, the Platybelodons.

 Henry Fairfield Osborn and Walter Granger published research in the 1930s about the various life stages and development of the Platybelodon that went on to become a well-visited exhibit at the American Museum of Natural History in New York City.
 The exhibit does not include actual fossils, however.
 It showcases what scientists and researchers believe these animals looked like, based on multiple specimens that have been discovered since the 1930s.